albertcht/notion-ai/README.md

 <a href="https://www.buymeacoffee.com/albertcht" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 You can support us by a cup of coffee.

-An open-source also rely on community's contribution.
+An open-source also relies on community's contribution.
 Any PRs are welcome to help maintain this package.

 ## Installation